 Looking to up your self care rituals this winter?
-Keep reading to find our top tried and tested winter self care rituals.
+Keep reading to find our top tried and tested winter self care ideas.

-Winter can be a difficult time, both on our bodies and our minds.
+Winter can be a difficult time, both for our bodies and our minds.

-Here are some wonderful winter self-care rituals in order to achieve optimum well-being during the colder months.
+Here are some wonderful self care for winter rituals in order to achieve optimum well-being during the colder months.

 *This ‘winter self care rituals’ post contains affiliate links meaning I might make a small profit if you choose to book using them at no extra cost to you.
 This helps me to keep providing you with free, quality content.

-When it comes to choosing winter self-care rituals and sticking to them, make sure they suit you and your schedule and lifestyle.
+When it comes to choosing self care ideas for winter and sticking to them, make sure they suit you and your schedule and lifestyle.

 You don’t have to do everything in this post, just what you have time for and what makes you feel good.
 Remember that self-care is also about finding peace and not stressing out over trying to cram more into our day.